VigneshArunachalam97/Tiwi_ROH_analysis/README.md

 Stpe 5: Use either GCTA or plink to run the association analysis by adding covariates including age, and gender. (population structure PC's 1 and 2, if available)

 Please refer the script folder for corresponding plot and analysis.

+# Visualization plot - Manhattan plot for ROH based on the SNP status ###
+This below script will create manhattan plot based on the SNP frequency over the population.
+This is automated script and produce a png, pdf, RDS for image object as a ouput in the folder given
+Rscript manhatton_roh.R "/home/n11142006/TIwi_data/Genotypic_data/Final_vcf_file/6_Tiwi_updated/Genotype_data/Merged_analysis/Runs_of_Homozygosity/1_ROH_analysis_plink/Common_variant" \
+                        "tiwi_data_out.hom.summary" \
+                        "tiwi_data_out.hom.indiv" \
+                        "tiwi_data"